MrAlexSee/InterviewTopics/README.md

 * [Observer](https://en.wikipedia.org/wiki/Observer_pattern): publish-subscribe, signals-slots, event-driven, observers are notified of any changes.

-* [Servant](https://en.wikipedia.org/wiki/Servant_(design_pattern)): provides functionality (methods) to a group of classes (which do not need to implement this functionality), objects for which the servant provides the service are taken as parameters.
+* [Servant](https://en.wikipedia.org/wiki/Servant_(design_pattern)): provides functionality (methods) to a group of classes (which hence do not need to implement this functionality), objects for which the servant provides the service are taken as parameters.

 * [Specification](https://en.wikipedia.org/wiki/Specification_pattern): combining rules using Boolean operators, used mostly for data filtering.